LaurenceHo/quasar-photo-albums/README.md

 ### Mapbox API key

-This project uses Mapbox to display the [map](http://demo-quasar-photo-albums.s3-website-us-east-1.amazonaws.com/map).
+This project uses Mapbox to display the [map](https://dq0ro94z2ck7q.cloudfront.net/map/albums).
 You can get your own Mapbox API key [here](https://account.mapbox.com/auth/signup/).
-Once you have your own Mapbox API key, replace this property `MAPBOX_API_KEY` with your real information in`.env.example` and modify file name to `.env`.
+Once you have your own Mapbox API key, replace this property `MAPBOX_API_KEY` with your real information in `.env.example` and modify file name to `.env`.

 ### Google OAuth 2.0 client ID

 Please check [here](https://developers.google.com/identity/protocols/oauth2) for further information.
 You will also need to set up OAuth consent screen.
-Please check [here](https://developers.google.com/identity/protocols/oauth2/openid-connect#consent-screen)
+Please check [here](https://developers.google.com/identity/protocols/oauth2/openid-connect#consent-screen).
-Once you have Google OAuth 2.0 client ID, replace this property `GOOGLE_CLIENT_ID` with your real information in`.env.example` and modify file name to `.env`.
+Once you have Google OAuth 2.0 client ID, replace this property `GOOGLE_CLIENT_ID` with your real information in `.env.example` and modify file name to `.env`.
 And use the same client ID in the `server` folder.

 #### Login UI